Skip to main content

 KeyTypeDescription

-sesClientSESv2ClientAn initialised AWS SDK v3 client
+sesClientSESv2ClientAn initialized AWS SDK v3 SES client instance

-SendEmailCommandSendEmailCommandThe command class from @aws-sdk/client‑sesv2
+SendEmailCommandSendEmailCommandThe SendEmailCommand class from @aws-sdk/client-sesv2

 Message-level options